DNA64/SuperHakchi/README.md

 # SuperHakchi
-## A beginners guide to installing games on the SNES Classic by DNA64.
+## A detailed guide to installing games on the SNES Classic by DNA64.
 ###### This guide is for Windows users only at this time.

 #### Index: